KTS-Kickside-Technical-School/bnpl-store-be/README.md

 15. User add product to wishlist
 16. User view his/her Wishlist created
 17. User Delete or remove product from wishlist
+18. User Can Add and Update Products to cart

 ## Table of completed Endpoints